-The Hale Omni Sash Window Cat Door is made for windows that open vertically.
-They feature dual-pane glass and vinyl double flaps for high insulation value and weather resistance, which is ideal for rough weather conditions.
+The Hale door company's Omni Sash Window Cat Door is made for glass or wood windows that open vertically.
+They feature dual-pane glass and vinyl double flaps for high insulation value and weather resistance, which is ideal for rough weather conditions and one of the best product lines of door products.
 Designed specifically for cats, the flaps are clear and flexible to provide the utmost comfort and feeling of safety for your cats.
 This sash window cat flap is available in small or small-medium to fit cats of all shapes and sizes.

 - Durable, extruded aluminum frame fits into window tracks 7/8" or wider.
 Can be custom-made to fit tracks as small as 1/2".